The CEO & Chairman of Fortress Transportation (FTAI) is Buying Shares

-Following this transaction Joseph Adams’ holding in the company was increased by 100% to a total of $28.35K.
+Following this transaction Joseph Adams’ holding in the company was increased by 100% to a total of $1,000.
+In addition to Joseph Adams, 3 other FTAI executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

-Starting in February 2020, FTAI received 6 Buy ratings in a row.
-Five different firms, including B.Riley FBR and BTIG, currently also have a Buy rating on the stock.
+Starting in February 2020, FTAI received 7 Buy ratings in a row.
+Five different firms, including JMP Securities and B.Riley FBR, currently also have a Buy rating on the stock.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.